Arnab-half-blood-prince/uGMRT_Calibration_pipeline/pipeline/README.md

 Then you are good to go and run.
  Inside the folder there is a how_to_run txt file.
 Go through it and it contains all the informations.

+The uGMRT_DI_calibration_pipeline folder contains all the py files.
+These are basically compressed in the tar file.